 As a result, a licensee is subject to criminal sanctions for a rule violation of the FREC.
 This means a licensee can be subject to criminal sanctions for minor rule infractions, for example, improper use of a guest lecturer or failure to maintain the proper office sign at the entrance of the office.
-In addition, a violation of s.
-475.42(1)(e) is subject to an administrative fine issued by the FREC ranging from \$250-
+In addition, a violation of section 475.42(1)(e) is subject to an administrative fine issued by the FREC ranging from \$250-\$1,000 on the first occurrence.
+Violators can also be subject to suspension or revocation of their license.